afsunday/podtable/README.md

 * Its really important to include the podtable stylesheet because podtable relies on it.

-* Also podtable css doesnt include general table styling only css which it needs so you can style your table as you want.
+* Also podtable css doesn't include general table styling only css which it needs so you can style your table as you want.

-* if you are using vuejs always provide a unique key attribute for your `v-for` because vue's in place Patch strategy
+* if you are using vuejs always provide a unique key attribute for your `v-for` because vue's in-place-Patch strategy
   * [Unique key for v-for in vuejs](https://stackoverflow.com/questions/56726147/why-does-vue-use-its-in-place-patch-though-im-binding-a-key-in-v-for-loop)

   * [In place patch strategy in vuejs](https://v3.vuejs.org/guide/list.html#maintaining-state)